 5. The electronic babysitter

 We all know who that is – the one who sits in the corner and entertains your baby at the touch of a button.
-Yes, the TV is going to come into play in living rooms across the land for the next few months.
+Yes, the TV or tablet is going to come into play in living rooms across the land for the next few months.